PetoAdam/RayZen/docs/TECHNICAL_DETAILS.md

 ## 4. BVH Construction and Traversal
 - **BVH (Bounding Volume Hierarchy)**: A binary tree where each node contains an AABB (Axis-Aligned Bounding Box) enclosing a subset of triangles.
+- **BLAS/TLAS**: Bottom-level BVHs (BLAS) are built per mesh; a top-level BVH (TLAS) is built over mesh instances for instancing and dynamic scenes.
 - **Construction**: Surface Area Heuristic (SAH) or midpoint splitting is used to partition triangles.
+BVH and triangle data are cached to disk for fast startup.
+- **Dynamic Scenes**: BVH and SSBOs are rebuilt every frame for moving objects.
 - **Traversal**: On the GPU, a stack-based traversal is implemented in GLSL.
 Only triangles in leaf nodes are tested for intersection.

 **AABB Intersection:**